thiagospassos/northwind-mock-api/readme.md

 # Running with Docker

-`docker run -p 4567:3000 -d thiagospassos/northwind-mock-api`
+`docker run -p xxxx:80 -d thiagospassos/northwind-mock-api:latest`

+Where `xxxx` is whatever port you want to expose